When Breast Cancer Spreads

-Treatments for advanced breast cancer may go on without an end date to keep the cancer under control.
-You'll visit the clinic on a regular basis and you'll get to know the health care team.
+Treatments for advanced breast cancer may go on without an end date to keep the disease under control.
+You'll visit the clinic on a regular basis, and you'll get to know your health care team.

-You will also need hormone therapy if your cancer is sensitive to the hormone estrogen or progesterone.
+You will also need hormone therapy if your cancer is sensitive to (meaning fueled by) the hormone estrogen or progesterone.
 Some people can take targeted treatments, which are drugs that work directly on the changes within cancer cells.
 These combinations can make chemotherapy work better.

 Sometimes surgery or radiation can help ease symptoms.